Skip to content

 Architecture

-Support for additional technologies, e.g. ElasticSearch, can be added by sub-classing these classes and adding specific steps, setup/teardown, and configuration.
+Support for additional technologies, e.g. Playwright, ElasticSearch, can be added by sub-classing these classes and adding specific steps, setup/teardown, and configuration.
 This allows reusing the basic configuration, reporting, logging, and retrying mechanisms.
 Further, application tests, steps, and configurations reuse by subclassing from technologies.

 flowchart TD